yunjuc/hangman/README.md

 ## Set Up
 ### Backend

-You should have [Pipenv](https://pypi.org/project/pipenv/) installed in your computer before the next step.
+You should have [Pipenv](https://pypi.org/project/pipenv/) installed in your computer before moving to the next step.

 - In the **root** folder, run `pipenv install` to install python packages
 - Run `pipenv shell` to enter the project's virtualenv